Acute Gastritis Workup

 Other Tests

-Three nonendoscopy-based H pylori tests are available.
+Nonendoscopy-based H pylori tests

-• The third test depends on the presence of antibodies to H pylori in the serum.
+The third nonendoscopy H pylori test depends on the presence of antibodies to H pylori in the serum.
 The major drawback to this test is that serologic assays may remain positive for as long as 3 years after eradication of the bacteria.
 Therefore, serologic assays are often unreliable to document eradication of H pylori.
 This test can be used for the diagnosis of H pylori, provided that the patient has not received any prior therapy for it.

-Three endoscopy-based H pylori tests are available.
+Endoscopy-based H pylori tests

-• Histologic detection of H pylori in the biopsy specimen is another endoscopy-based test.
+Histologic detection of H pylori in the biopsy specimen is another endoscopy-based test.
 Appropriate staining is achieved using such stains as hematoxylin and eosin, Warthin-Starry, Giemsa, or Genta.

 Mycobacterium tuberculosis may be diagnosed when acid-fast stain detects the bacilli in a biopsy specimen.

 Syphilis may be diagnosed when the organism is found in the gastric mucosa.
-Endoscopic biopsy, silver impregnation, and fluorescent antibody techniques also can be used.
+Endoscopic biopsy, silver impregnation, and fluorescent antibody techniques can also be used.

 Previous